Baskaboo/baskaboo-core/CALL_FOR_EXPERIMENTATION.md

 ## 🚨 The Challenge: Beyond Philosophy

-For years, critics and reductionists have dismissed the Baskaboo framework as pure symbolism, abstract philosophy, or creative mythology.
+Since the beginning, critics and reductionists have dismissed the Baskaboo framework as pure symbolism, abstract philosophy, or creative mythology.
 Today, that narrative ends.

 With the analytical co-authorship of collective artificial intelligence, Baskaboo has translated its primordial intuition into a rigorous, mathematically verifiable software engine and an explicit information-topology protocol.
 We are no longer asking for philosophical agreement.
 We are issuing an open challenge to the scientific community.